-BIDC is also the government agency best placed to take forward the strategic actions of providing market support to Barbados' industries and businesses and to promote FDI in health and wellness, education, ICT and in the finance and accounting subsector of the BDS industry.
-BIDC has experience of providing market support to Bajan businesses, organising missions abroad and arranging participation in trade fairs.
-These are useful tools that will also have a role to play in providing marketing support to Bajan exporters of professional services.
-In addition, in order to provide Bajan professional service industries with the visibility they require, BIDC will need to add generic marketing of Barbados as a source of professional services to its range of marketing support tools.
-In this regard, it has much to learn form the BTA.
+These are useful tools that will also have a role to play in providing marketing support to Dominican exporters of professional services.
+In addition, in order to provide Dominican professional service industries with the visibility they require, the NDC will need to add generic marketing of Dominica as a source of professional services to its range of marketing support tools.

 In many respects, the process of decision making that foreign buyers make on sourcing professional services is akin to the two-stage process involved in choosing a holiday: buyers start by short-listing countries that may potentially meet their needs and then consider which service providers best meet them.
 Hence, buyers frequently think of the UK for ELT, India for ICT and so on.
-BIDC will need to follow the example set by the BTA in making potential buyers aware of the capabilities of Barbados's industries so that they include them in their list of prospective sources of supply.
-They may then be assisted in finding the appropriate suppliers in Barbados that are able to meet their needs.
+The NDC will need to make potential buyers aware of the capabilities of Dominica's industries so that they include them in their list of prospective sources of supply.
+They may then be assisted in finding the appropriate suppliers in Dominica that are able to meet their needs.

-BIDC is well placed to provide export marketing support and target specific foreign investors.
-It has a division responsible for each function.
-The role of providing support to industry working groups will provide the opportunity to integrate the two functions - export and investment promotion - in support of the export strategy for individual industries.
-To make effective the integration of the functions, it would be useful to give the industry working groups the authority to direct, guide and monitor the work of staff from BIDC's Export and Investment Promotion divisions.
-This should be facilitated by appointing a single point of contact within the BIDC, that person to serve as the secretariat of the working group and to assign to the individual a team of colleagues in each division that they can call on.
+The NDC is well-placed to provide export marketing support and target specific foreign investors.
+The role of providing support to industry will provide the opportunity to integrate the two functions - export and investment promotion - in support of the export strategy for individual industries.
+This should be facilitated by appointing a single point of contact within the NDC for each industry, that person to serve as the secretariat of that industry and link between the industry and the export services working group.

-9.5 The Role of Caribbean Export
+9.5 The Role of the Export Development Unit